Documentation

 Trigger: Manually via "Validate Data" button (requires associated schema)

-Validates CSV data against schema rules:
+Validates CSV data against schema rules using the appropriate engine:

 • Structural compliance (column count, names, order match schema)